kartik-v/bootstrap-fileinput/README.md

 ### showCancel
 _boolean_ whether to display the file upload cancel button.
 Defaults to `true`.
 This will be only enabled and displayed when an AJAX upload is in process.

+### showUploadedThumbs
+_boolean_ whether to persist display of the uploaded file thumbnails in the preview window (for ajax uploads) until the remove/clear button is pressed.
+Defaults to `true`.
+When set to `false`, a next batch of files selected for upload will clear these thumbnails from preview.

 ### captionClass
 _string_ any additional CSS class to append to the caption container.